ahessl/Final/README.md

 ### Breaking it Down

+Although I was able to accomplish my tasks in the last section, this section's purpose is to provide explanation about the commands within my function.
 The very first line of code renames the function of the path (in this case the path being = to CSV) to _SpringDat.R_, which can then be called upon from the command line at a later time.
 The subsequent code allows us to read the _.csv_ files while also skipping over the unnecessary title.
 Patterns are assigned to names so that they may be called upon at a later time to edit the 'Date.Time' columns.
 ```
 SpringDat.R <- function(path) {